balbirthomas/mimir-k8s-operator/CONTRIBUTING.md

 $ curl -s http://<MIMI-UNIT-IP-ADDRESS>:9009/api/v1/user_stats
 ```
 - Add a relation between Grafana Agent and Mimir
-- Wait a minute or so and now check that Mimir is geting metrics from Grafana agent
+- Wait a minute or so and now check that Mimir is getting metrics from Grafana agent
 - Add a relation between Mimir and Grafana
 ```sh
 $ juju add-relation mimir-k8s grafana-k8s